Systems Software Engineer

 - Experience designing, building and operating highly available, highly reliable systems.

-At GitHub certain roles are eligible for additional rewards, including annual bonus and stock.
+These pay ranges are intended to cover roles based across the United States.
+An individual's base pay depends on various factors including geographical location and review of experience, knowledge, skills, abilities of the applicant.
+At GitHub certain roles are eligible for benefits and additional rewards, including annual bonus and stock.
 These rewards are allocated based on individual impact in role.
 In addition, certain roles also have the opportunity to earn sales incentives based on revenue or utilization, depending on the terms of the plan and the employee's role.

 Location: In this role, you can work remotely from anywhere in the United States or onsite in one of GitHub’s U.S. offices (San Francisco, Bellevue, Raleigh).

 Who We Are: